 Washing your hands often can help you keep germs and infection from spreading.
 Keeping the home clean can help too.
 To help reduce germs and avoid infections, make sure to disinfect all parts of the home.
 "Disinfecting" means using soap or another cleaner to get rid of germs that can cause infection.

 Bathroom and kitchen tips

-Clean kitchen counters often.
+- Clean kitchen counters often.
 Use a household cleaner.

-Clean the bathroom and kitchen floors each week.
+- Clean the bathroom and kitchen floors each week.
 If you mop the floors, always use a clean mop.
 Wipe up any spills when they happen.

-Clean the inside of the refrigerator monthly and when there is spoiled food.
+- Clean the inside of the refrigerator monthly and when there is spoiled food.
 Wipe shelves with soap and water.

-Other cleaning tips
+General cleaning tips

-Disinfect sponges and mops.
-Soak them in disinfectant, such as diluted household bleach, for 5 minutes each week.
+- Soak sponges and mops in disinfectant, such as diluted household bleach, for 5 minutes each week.
 To dilute household bleach, follow the directions on the label.

-Wash higher surfaces before washing lower ones.
+- Wash higher surfaces before washing lower ones.
 For example, clean counters and sinks before floors and toilets.

-Wear gloves when cleaning pet items, such as litter boxes.
+- Wear gloves when cleaning pet items, such as litter boxes.

-Change the water in flower vases often.
+- Change the water in flower vases often.

-Keep the home well ventilated with fresh air.
+- Keep the home well ventilated with fresh air.

 Avoiding infections from others

 When you can, avoid having people in your home who are sick.
 And ask all people in the home to cover their mouths with a tissue or with the inside of the elbow when they cough or sneeze.
 Throw away used tissues and empty the trash often.

 Medical Review:Kathleen Romito MD - Family Medicine & Elizabeth T. Russo MD - Internal Medicine & Gayle E. Stauffer, RN - Registered Nurse